ludwiglierhammer/glamod-marine-processing/obs-suite/docs/source/index.rst

 Configuration repository
 ------------------------

-The glamod-marine-config repository serves as container for the configuration used to create the different data releases for C3S.
-The Observations Suite configuration files are stored in obs-suite/*release*-*update*/*dataset* directories whithin this repository.
+The glamod-marine-config repository
+(git@git.noc.ac.uk:iregon/glamod-marine-config.git) serves as container for the configuration used to create the different data releases for C3S.
+The Observations Suite configuration files are stored in obs-suite/*release*-*update*/*dataset* directories within this repository.

 Currently, the following configuration sets are available: